 panelist for the National Endowment for the Arts.

-Jeremy Louise Eaton (Actor & Associate Director of Student Programs) has worked with Double Edge since 2004 and became a core group member in June 2009.
+Jeremy Louise Eaton (Actor & Director of Training Programs) has worked with Double Edge since 2004 and became a core group member in June 2009.
 She has created roles in four company and nine Summer Spectacle performances including The Grand Parade, Shahrazad and

 The Odyssey (2011, 2012).